apigovau/national-api-design-standards/sections/api-security.md

 ## Authentication and Authorization

 - Basic or Digest authentication **SHOULD NOT**  be used.
 - The `Authorization: Bearer` header **MUST** be used for authentication/authorization e.g. using a JWT token.
+Authorization tokens identify a user — the person — that is using the app or site.
 - A refresh token **SHOULD** be provided for extending expiry time of existing token without having to provide the credentials again.
 - Always set a reasonable expiration date for tokens.
 JWT token lifetime **SHOULD NOT*** exceed 5 minutes.
 - JWT refresh tokens **SHOULD** be used when new JWT tokens are required outside of this lifetime.
 - All APIs **MUST** have a policy that only allows access based on a valid API key.
-- API keys **MUST** be used for client authentication.
+- API keys **MUST** be used for client identification.
 Use of API keys should only be permitted when TLS is enabled.
 Rotation policy for API Key should be implemented as well.
+API keys identify the calling project — the application or site — making the call to an API.
 - API keys **SHOULD NOT** be included in the URL or query string.
 API keys **SHOULD** be included in the HTTP header as query strings may be saved by the client or server in unencrypted format by the browser or server application.
 - CORS headers should only be used when necessary as it reduce overall security mechanisms built into web browsers by selectively relaxing cross-origin restrictions.
 - A request from Domain A is considered cross-origin when it tries to make a request to an API that is hosted in Domain B.